-The Management Board of the company is responsible for the preparation of the ESEF documents with the electronic reproductions of the Consolidated Financial Statements and the Group Management Report in accordance with Section 328 (1) sentence 4 no. 1 of the German Commercial Code (HGB) and for the certification of the Consolidated Financial Statements in accordance with Section 328 (1) sentence 4 no. 2 of the German Commercial Code (HGB).
+The Company's Management Board is responsible for the preparation of the ESEF documents including the electronic rendering of the consolidated financial statements and the group management report in accordance with Section 328 (1) sentence 4 item 1 HGB and for the tagging of the consolidated financial statements in accordance with Section 328 (1) sentence 4 item 2 HGB.

-Furthermore, the Management Board of the company is responsible for such internal control as it determines is necessary to enable the preparation of the ESEF documents that are free from material misstatement, whether due to fraud or error, pursuant to Section 328 (1) of the German Commercial Code (HGB) with regard to the electronic reporting format.
+In addition, the Company's Management Board is responsible for such internal control as they have considered necessary to enable the preparation of ESEF documents that are free from material intentional or unintentional noncompliance with the requirements of Section 328 (1) HGB for the electronic reporting format.